Inventory Management: Definition, Types, Methods, and Best Practices

 Key Benefits:

-• Reduces inventory holding costs.
+• Reduces inventory holding costs

-• Minimizes waste by aligning production with demand.
+• Minimizes waste by aligning production with demand

-• Enhances production efficiency and flexibility.
+• Enhances production efficiency and flexibility

-• Strengthens supplier relationships to ensure timely deliveries.
+• Strengthens supplier relationships

 Challenges:

-• Requires highly reliable suppliers.
+• Requires highly reliable suppliers

-• Susceptible to disruptions in the supply chain.
+• Susceptible to supply chain disruptions

-• Requires precise demand forecasting and inventory tracking.
+• Requires precise demand forecasting and tracking

 2. Materials Requirement Planning (MRP)